Does a Wellness Check Go on Your Record? Welfare Check?

 The FBI has also provided guidance to law enforcement on responding to mental health calls to help prevent escalation.8

-FBI guidelines when interacting with people who have mental illnesses with a "do" list that has points such as collecting as much info, taking your time, being firm but gentle, and more alongside a "do not do" list with things such as deception, challenging, and other poor tactics.
+FBI guidelines when interacting with people who have mental illnesses with a do list that has points such as collecting as much info, taking your time, being firm but gentle, and more alongside a do not do list with things such as deception, challenging, and other poor tactics.

 When law enforcement finds a person is deceased, paramedics still respond to the scene and make the determination the county coroner needs to be consulted.
 The coroner then determines if the body is to be transported to the local morgue or a funeral home.